Where Can I Put My Meter Box & What Regulations do I Need to Follow?

 • Inside the property on an external wall

-Failure to comply with this can lead to a loss of service, a hefty fine, and having to bear the cost of removing and relocating the meter box.
-Not to mention the safety hazards associated with improper meter box installation.
+Failure to comply with this can lead to a loss of service, a hefty fine, and having to bear the cost of removing and relocating the meter box and meter.
+Improper energy meter installation also causes an extreme safety risk for your home.

 Where do I start?